 Team divisions: up to 5 coaches or accompanying persons per team.
-Stunt divisions: up to 2 coaches or accompanying persons per team.

 Senior Team Division Levels

 All participating Senior teams from one country must compete at the same level (i.e.) in either the Elite or in the Premier Division.
 The responsibility for making this decision lies entirely with the ECU member country.